 Dropping pounds by the dozens without putting yourself through the wringer is everyone’s weight loss pipe dream.
 But what if we told you that the BetterMe app can make that happen?
 Keep yourself in prime shape with our fat-blasting workouts, delicious budget-sparing recipes, and body-transforming challenges with our app!

 Which Foods To Avoid?

-Avoid alcohol, added sugars, carbohydrates and saturated fat.
+Avoid alcohol, added sugars, refined carbohydrates and saturated fat.
 Alcohol is known to increase triglyceride levels which can lead to cardiovascular disease (2).
 Added sugars are also high in calories and cause insulin resistance, increasing the risk of cardiovascular disease (1).
-Carbs and saturated fats both contribute to higher blood triglyceride levels which over time will contribute to plaque buildup in the circulatory system and heart disease.
+Refined carbs and saturated fats both contribute to higher blood triglyceride levels which over time will contribute to plaque buildup in the circulatory system and heart disease.

 Types Of Diets To Lower Triglycerides

 There are many different diets you could try if you want to lower triglycerides naturally:

 A low carb diet is a great way for people with diabetes or those at risk of developing it (like those with metabolic syndrome) to manage their health.
 Staying away from refined carbohydrates in particular (like white bread, white pasta, white rice, etc.) can help you lower your triglycerides.
 Choose whole grains, legumes, and starchy vegetables instead.

 High fibre foods slow down the absorption of carbohydrates and starches, maintain steady blood sugar levels and reduce bad cholesterol (6).
 All these factors contribute to lowering triglycerides and improving heart health.

 A vegetarian diet is a healthy way to lower triglycerides since it’s very high in fiber and antioxidants which promote heart health (7).
 In fact, those who follow a vegetarian diet have been shown to have healthier lipid profiles overall compared with non-vegetarians.